cathilo/Ski-Resort-Capstone/README.md

 By the end of this ski season, we aim to implement a data-driven pricing strategy tailored to Big Mountain’s market segment and competitive positioning based on other ski resorts in the US.
 This strategy seeks to boost revenue by at least $1.5 million by the end of the next ski season.
 Using a random forest model, we have determined the optimal Adult Weekend ticket price by analyzing Big Mountain’s facilities alongside the pricing and amenities of competitors.

-In the "Notebooks" folder contain the data wrangling, eda, preprocessing and training and modeling complete with comments of our findings for each step of the process.
+The "Notebooks" folder contains the data wrangling, eda, preprocessing and training and modeling complete with comments of our findings for each step of the process.
+The "raw_data" folder contains the facilities data of ski resorts in the US and their ticket prices.

 Key Insights and Recommendations